The significance of Trump's victory edit

 The candidates and the campaign

 Any Democratic Party candidate would have faced a daunting challenge in 2024.
-Political scientists have found that the two most reliable indicators of an incumbent party’s chance for re-election are voters’ evaluation of whether the country is going in the right direction, and whether voters judge that they are better off today than in the past.
+Political scientists have found that the two most reliable indicators of an incumbent party’s chance for reelection are voters’ evaluation of whether the country is going in the right direction, and whether voters judge that they are better off today than in the past.
 An NBC exit poll of the 10 swing states that determined the election found that 82% of voters who judged that their financial situation had improved since 2020 supported Harris, whereas nearly the same proportion of voters judging that it had worsened supported Trump.
-Harris’ problem was that, whereas the first group constituted 24 percent of the 2024 electorate in 2024, the size of the disaffected group was nearly double (46 percent).[5]
+Harris’ problem was that, whereas the first group constituted 24 percent of the electorate in 2024, the size of the disaffected group was nearly double (46 percent).[5]

-An additional handicap for Harris was Biden’s late withdrawal as candidate.
+An additional obstacle for Harris was Biden’s late withdrawal as candidate.
 Trump announced his candidacy in 2022 and had ample time to organize his campaign and conduct political rallies.
 He was also universally known, thanks to having starred in “The Apprentice,” a popular TV show, followed by serving as president.
 Although Harris was vice president, a majority of voters knew little about her until she became a candidate only 107 days before the election.
 And many received a wildly inaccurate description of her from biased cable news and social media.

 What was the impact of the two candidates’ dramatically different personalities and demeanor?
 Trump ominously described the United States in darkly apocalyptic terms.
 He falsely alleged that under Biden there had been a surge in violent crime (in fact, it diminished).
 He warned that immigrants were vermin poisoning the blood of America.
 He falsely claimed that under Biden’s presidency, surgeons were authorized to perform sex transformations on children without parental consent.
 He used words in his campaign speeches that cannot be repeated on radio and television, and that parents prohibit their children using.
 By contrast, Harris exuded grace, warmth, optimism, and good humor.
 She proclaimed that, while Trump was preparing a list of enemies to prosecute, she was preparing a to-do list of problems to solve.
 While Trump never smiled, Harris giggled and danced.
 Does Trump’s victory mean that fear trumps optimism?
 Apparently, given the sour mood of the country in 2024, it did in this election.